 Rob Gordon

-Hello!
-I am a creative technologist and researcher exploring the frontiers of humans-doing-things-togetherness.
-My research consists of theorizing about and developing software at the intersection of AI, digital democracy, coordination, and tools for thought.
-I do this because I believe we can improve our planet and our lives with technology that helps us better understand ourselves, the world around us, and how we relate to each other.
+I am a creative technologist and researcher interested in whether AI can help us build stronger social fabric?
+I like to theorize about and build things at the intersection of digital democracy, coordination, tools for thought, and artificial intelligence.
+I'm drawn to this research because I believe we have a chance to improve our (humanity's) lives and the planet through intentional tech — in particular, through technology that helps us better understand ourselves and how we relate to each other.

-I like making music.
-I studied composition at California Institute of the Arts while teaching myself to code in my spare time.
-After university I entered software through the side door, coding sound and visuals for performance art and installations.
+I studied music composition at California Institute of the Arts.
+I entered software development by way of coding sound and visuals for performance art and installations.
 In 2017 I began building websites for nonprofits at Constructive.
-Making websites became making apps became building experimental tools alongside Mila researchers at Element AI.
+Over time making websites led to making apps, which led to building tools alongside machine learning researchers at Mila.
 Covid happened.
-As a result of sharing Flowchart Fun, Nathan Young invited me to build forecasting tools with him at Goodheart Labs.
-Last year Nathan and I were accepted into the AI for Human Reasoning Fellowship, during which we built a bot which wrote the first AI-written community note on X. As of now our bot is among the top 50 CN authors and has served notes to millions of X users.
-In late 2025 I received a grant from the Future of Life Foundation to research coordination technologies.
+In 2022 Nathan Young invited me to build forecasting tools with him at Goodheart Labs.
+In 2025 Nathan and I participated in the AI for Human Reasoning Fellowship, during which we built the bot responsible for the first AI Community Note displayed on X. At present, our bot is among the top 50 CN authors and has served notes to millions of users.
+Late last year I received a grant from the Future of Life Foundation to research coordination technologies.
 That led me to where I currently work, BRKT Labs, a small research group exploring AI-mediated collaboration and healthier social fabric.

 Projects